THINGS TO KNOW BEFORE VISITING GERMANY – BEST TRAVEL TIPS

-There are a lot of free attractions for young kids and transportation is often free for the little ones.
-While there are some places where young children are not allowed, like certain restaurants, they are otherwise welcome and my Germany travel tips for visiting with children is: Choose the place according to places you enjoy and the rest will be fine, too.
+There are many free attractions for young kids, and transportation is often free for the little ones.
+While there are some places where young children are not allowed, like certain restaurants, they are otherwise welcome, and my Germany travel tips for visiting with children is: Choose the place according to places you enjoy, and the rest will be fine, too.

-In the southern part of Germany, there are no beaches, but there are mountains and beautiful lakes.
+There are no beaches in the southern part of Germany, but there are mountains and beautiful lakes.
 And don’t we all love mountains?
 And don’t we all love lakes?
 But even in Eastern Germany and central parts of the country, there is some lovely scenery with plenty of hiking options.

-One of the best Germany travel tips I can give is to have insurance.
-We Germans love to be insured – health insurance is mandatory but I guess, we have all kind of insurance.
-However, as a visitor from abroad, you most likely have to get health insurance – of course, because I am German health insurance is essential to me.
+One of the best German travel tips I can give is to have insurance.
+We Germans love to be insured – health insurance is mandatory, but I guess we have all kinds of insurance.
+However, as a visitor from abroad, you most likely have to get health insurance – of course, because I am German, health insurance is essential to me.

-So, if you are from the European Union and have health insurance in your country you might be automatically insured, but please, please double-check.
-If you are not insured, check out if a travel health insurance (and probably some other insurances) might make sense for your Germany trip.
+So, if you are from the European Union and have health insurance in your country, you might be automatically insured, but please, please double-check.
+If you are not insured, check out if travel health insurance (and probably some other insurances) might make sense for your Germany trip.

 You will have no big issues with free wifi in many central areas or main tourist attractions – you can often log in by signing up with your Facebook account or with your email address or phone number.
-In cafes, and in restaurants wifi is also common but if you depend on it, ask before choosing your restaurant.
+In cafes and restaurants, wifi is also common but if you depend on it, ask before choosing your restaurant.

 If you travel in rural areas, especially when passing by train, you might have problems connecting to the Internet.
-Yes, this is Germany – one of the richest countries in the world but the Internet and public transportation are not our strengths.
-Well, but if you don’t need internet 24/7 you will find free wifi at many places.
+Yes, this is Germany – one of the world’s richest countries, but the Internet and public transportation are not our strengths.
+Well, but if you don’t need internet 24/7, you will find free wifi at many places.